Pishdadian dynasty: Significance

 In order to be imbued with political legitimacy, several ancient and medieval Iranian dynasties claimed descent from the Pishdadians.
 Prior to the Muslim conquest of Persia, this included the Sasanians, who claimed descent from both the Pishdadians and the Kayanians.
 Even Muslim dynasties after the conquest claimed Pishdadian descent, for example the Samanids.
 Late medieval kings and rulers of Iran were highly influenced by the stories of the mythic kings of the Shahnameh.
-The values and behaviours attributed to the Pishdadians and the other mythic kings and heroes were seen as a “mirror for princes”.
+The values and behaviours attributed to the Pishdadians and the other mythic kings and heroes were seen as a "mirror for princes".
 Rulers continued to commission lavishly illustrated prestigious manuscripts of the work, such as the Shahnameh of Shah Tahasp or the Great Mongol Shahnameh as even possession of fine copies of the stories enabled a ruler to accrue political legitimacy.

 The Shahnameh and its legends have played a key role in the cultural identity of the peoples of Iran, Afghanistan and Tajikistan.
 The influence of its mythical stories on the culture and beliefs of Iranians has been immense, pervading Iranian education, literature and society.
 In particular, and despite the evidence of archaeology and modern historical scholarship, the Pishdadian dynasty and its equally mythical successor, the Kayanians, are at the core of Persian people's perspective of Iran's history and informs their sense of national identity.
-This is reflected in the fact that Iranians persist in calling Persepolis, the site of the Achaemenid capital, by its mythological name, Takht-e Jamshīd (the “Throne of Jamshid”).
+This is reflected in the fact that Iranians persist in calling Persepolis, the site of the Achaemenid capital, by its mythological name, Takht-e Jamshid (the Throne of Jamshid).